1. Introduction to the Halloween festival

 2.1 Increased activity by ghosts

-In places where Halloween is celebrated, the activity of ghosts increases by 10%.
+In places where Halloween is celebrated, the activity of ghosts increases by 30%.
 Due to the increased activity of ghosts and the negative vibrations created by the various costumes and decorations, the Raja-Tama in the environment goes up by 30% on the evening/night of 31st October, i.e. the time Halloween is celebrated.
-This is a very significant increase and has a heightened adverse effect at a spiritual level for a week.
-The effect then slowly subsides over a 3 month period.
+This is a very significant increase and the heightened effect of negative energies continues for 4 weeks.
+The effect then slowly subsides over a 6 month period.

 Even during natural events such as eclipses, full moon and new moon there is an increased activity of ghosts.
 However this is due to natural phenomena.
-However in the case of Halloween, the increase in the activity of ghosts is purely man made.
+In the case of Halloween, the increase in the activity of ghosts is purely man made.

 2.2 The increased risk of possession by common ghosts

-In the table below we give the effect on three types of people at an individual level – active adult participants in the festivities, active child participants in the festivities and those not actively participating.
+In the table below the effect of Halloween on 3 types of people is explained, which are active adult participants in the festivities, active child participants in the festivities and those not actively participating.

 Refer to the article on ‘How much of the world’s population is affected and possessed by ghosts?’